NewbranLTD/git-webhook-ci/README.md

 ### Debug option

 If you want to know what is happening internally, you can pass `NODE_ENV=debug`.
-It will console lot out information.
+It will `console.log` out information.

 ```sh
   NODE_ENV=debug node ./webhook.js
 ```

+## CLI

+Coming soon.

 ### TODO(s)